 - Support the university’s mission to provide quality education in a Christian environment.

 The majority of student positions pay an hourly wage.
 The hourly wage is determined by the student wage category of the position.
-There are also some stipend positions available, such as resident assistant.
+There are also some stipend positions available, such as resident assistant (see below).
 Because students are part-time temporary employees, they do not receive benefits such as paid holidays and health insurance, but they are covered under Worker’s Compensation.

 For more information on student employment, including tax exemptions and hour restrictions, please consult the Anderson University Student Employee Handbook.